starswap/WBGSAlgorithms/README.md

 <ol>
 <li>Each person who wishes to participate, and I stress that this is completely optional, will choose a programming language, ideally one that they are learning but you can do one you know already.
 If two people choose the same language, that is fine.
 I am choosing C.</li>
 <li>Each day I will choose an algorithm to implement, and I will produce some C code to implement that algorithm</li>
-<li>Then, all other participants will produce a program in their chosen language, if they are not busy.</li>
+<li>Then, all other participants will produce a program implementing the same algorithm in their chosen language, if they are not busy.</li>
 <li>They can test their program using some tests which I will publish on the challenge page</li>
 <li>And then they can make a pull request to upload their code to the repository, or email me it and I will add it myself if you are not familiar with GitHub.</li>
 </ol>